Skip to content

 Dark Matter's battery-board is mounted well out of the way of Dark Matter's PSU-board.

-The downside of putting the batteries virtually anywhere in a SDS7, is that the top-case needs to be removed when it's time to change them.
+So, the downside of putting the batteries virtually anywhere in a SDS7, is that the top-case needs to be removed when it's time to change them.

 But wait... that's not the case with Pleiades!
 Although you will need a spare module slot to fit Pleiades, being accessible from the front panel means that changing the batteries is much easier and of course, Pleiades conveniently plugs into Dark Matter's monitor-board, in place of Dark Matter's battery-board.
 Indeed, for battery back-up, you can either use Dark Matter's battery-board or Pleiades.